polywrap/client-readiness/README.md

 # Client Readiness Checklist
-A place to define a "readiness checklist" for all Polywrap clients to adhere to.
+A "readiness checklist" for all Polywrap clients to adhere to.

 ## Checklist